How To Calculate Safe Period To Avoid Pregnancy?

 1. Use a Condom

 The easiest method of contraception, condoms also protect you from STDs.

 2. Try New Positions, Places and Tricks

-Spice upthings by having intercourse in different positions and at different places in the house!
+Spice up things by having intercourse in different positions and places in the house!

 3. Invest in Sex Toys

-With couples shedding their inhibitions in the bedrooom, it is easy to find a sex toy which you both love.
+With couples shedding their inhibitions in the bedroom, it is easy to find a sex toy which you both love.
 Choose from vibrators, dildos and more for a pleasurable experience.